 Maid Cafe

-A café staffed/served by young women dressed as maids and treating customers like a gentleman of the manor arriving home.
-Waiters are encouraged to play with each other if they have "playtime" and the restaurant is not full, sometimes there are spontaneous song and dance performances.
-If a customer orders something to eat, the waiter will usually recite a little song to 'magic' the food into something particularly tasty.
+A cafe whose staff / waiters are young women who are dressed as housewives and treat customers like the Lord of the manor who arrives at their home.
+Waiters are encouraged to play with each other if they have “lull time” and the restaurant is not full, with occasional spontaneous singing and dancing performances.
+If the customer orders something to eat, the waiter usually pronounces a small rhyme to “conjure” the food into a particularly tasty one.

 Nendoroid